 Learners learn from each other at least as much as they learn from their mentor.
 Collaboration is difficult among the huge numbers of students who typically enroll in a MOOC.
 They speak many languages, and there may be no common language of instruction.
 The obstacles of orchestrating a dialogue on that scale are formidable.
 Without the guiding mind of the teacher, the learner is generally at a loss to draw connections of causality among information.
 He cannot elicit their meaning on his own.
 This can only be done by the mentor directly engaging the curiosity of the learner.

 Active, reciprocal engagement between mentor and learner is the transacting and the doing of learning.
 Such engagement does not occur between an inquiring mind and a textbook.
 A textbook offers no reciprocity and therefore no true communication.
 There is only ingestion of information, without the intellectual digestion and nourishment.
 The learner left alone with a textbook in a MOOC is hard–pressed to make the connections and develop the insights that make for true learning.

 Machine-translation of extensive passages of complex and nuanced text is problematic.
 It suffers from numerous errors that undermine the credibility and integrity of instruction.
 Human translation of entire texts and other lengthy course materials is prohibitively expensive.
 It is especially expensive when it needs to be done in the many languages of a diverse global audience.
 Without accurate translation, learners with little or no English-language capability struggle.

 However, the concise and truncated nature of the information displayed in WisdomMaps enables more accurate, more efficient, and more cost-effective translation.
-It is not feasible for MOOCs to offer translated texts and course materials in each of the many languages used by the many students.
+It is not feasible for MOOCs to offer translated texts and course materials (especially as the current editions are replaced by new editions) in each of the many languages used by the many students.
 But we can.

 No College Degree